Sergey80/scala-samples/README.md

 For example To convert project to <b>IntellijIdea</b>:

-BEFORE: make sure you have:
+BEFORE: make sure than in your IDE, here "File->Setting->Plugins->Browse repositories":
- 1. Scala plugin installed
+ 1. "Scala v.0.22.302" (> 83 000 downloads) plugin installed (ide plugin)
- 2. SBT plugin installed
+ 2. "SBT v.
+1.5.1" (>10 000 downloads)" plugin installed (ide plugin)

+Those versions that I have right now (4 November 2013)

 <ol>
  <li> make sure you have this directory open (depending on your current sbt version): <code>'.sbt/0.13/plugins'</code> </li>